gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ### Buffer growth must fail before arithmetic wraps

+C provides no bounds checks, so safe writes depend on correct capacity arithmetic.

 Growable buffers double when full.
 This rule covers the open-element stack and token storage, plus serializer and minifier output.
 An unchecked [`size_t` overflow](https://cwe.mitre.org/data/definitions/190.html) can allocate a small buffer and permit an out-of-bounds write, as in